snakesonaguy/CL_DEVWKS-2225/README.md

 Assuming that the request is successful (we have a response code of 200) we can now do something useful with that object.
 Here we have the two lines of code executed on a successful get:

 ```
-    data = (json.loads(req.text))
+    data = (req.json())
     print(json.dumps(data, indent=4))
 ```

 Stored within the request object is an attribute called `text`.
 This attribute is simply the payload of the requests object.
 In our scenario the `text` attribute is formatted as a JSON string.
 We could print the string and see what is in it, but we cannot index into the payload in any meaningful way.
-So in the first line of this code block take the text of the request object and use the `json.loads()` function to create a Python dictionary.
+So in the first line of this code block take the text of the request object render it in JSON (this makes it iterable).
 We assign that dictionary to the variable `data`.

-The next line is a print statement that takes our `data` dictionary and prints it as a JSON string with some formatting to make it easier to read.
+The next line is a print statement that takes our `data` variable and prints it as a JSON string with some formatting to make it easier to read.

+### STEP 2: Verify Access RestConf access to the NSO instance

 Finally we are able to make our first call to NSO.
 Go into the `main()` function and uncomment the call to `get_verify_restconf()`.
 You can then run the program by hitting Ctrl+F5 or the play button in the top right of the vscode window.